 In the unlikely event of an oil spill, dispersants can be used break down oil slicks into smaller droplets so that they can be more easily biodegraded.
 These dispersants minimise environmental and economic damage to people, habitats, and natural resources near and on the shoreline.

 Because of their age the choice of the 727-2S2F (RE) aircraft offered a relatively low capital cost, while their metal frame meant that adapting and repurposing the aircraft was less challenging and expensive than had OSRL acquired a more modern aircraft made of composite materials.

 Furthermore, the aircraft’s JT8D-217C Valsan high bypass ratio engines reduce the 727's noise outputs to comply with Stage 3 noise levels, while offering between six and seven per cent reduction in fuel consumption.
 The tri-engine design of the 727-2S2F (RE) offers an important level of redundancy and if one were to lose an engine, the asymmetric effect is reduced and it can still climb away rapidly.

-The first aircraft, G-OSRA, was completed and certified for use on 1st April of this year, and is now stationed at Robin Hood Airport Doncaster, UK.
+The first aircraft, G-OSRA, was completed and certified for use on 1st April of this year, and is now stationed at [London Southend Airport, UK - 2023].
 It is now ready to respond to incidents anywhere in the world within a four-hour notice.
-The second aircraft, G-OSRB, has now also been readied for service and is also stationed at Robin Hood Airport Doncaster.
+The second aircraft, G-OSRB, has now also been readied for service and is also stationed at [London Southend Airport, UK - 2023].

 A final-draft system specification was submitted to the Civil Aviation Authority (CAA) and the European Aviation Safety Agency (EASA), and these have been approved.
 The documents have also been reviewed by the US Federal Aviation Administration (FAA).
 Both EASA and the FAA have now adopted the same certification standards for future large dispersant aircraft.